Welcome to the May Edition of the CommuniGram!

 Region 18 News

-We had our first Region 18 Board of Director’s meeting Thursday evening, 03/22/2016.
-We’re all excited about what we can do to enhance Region 18’s value to our chapters and members.
-We’re planning on having our Region 18 Board of Directors meeting the fourth (4th) Thursday evening of every month except for the month of November.
-The meetings will be held via teleconference.
+We had our Region 18 Board of Director’s meeting Thursday evening, 04/28/2016.
+Our Region 18 Board of Directors meetings are on the fourth (4th) Thursday evening of every month except for the month of November.
+The meetings are held via teleconference.
 If you’d like to participate, please contact your RD for the dial in numbers or any of your Region Officers.
 If you’re not an Officer or RD, please contact Mary Jane Scruggs and let her know you’ll be attending so you can be added to the roll call.

 - Providing professional and leadership development for IT Professionals